 “Across the world young people are realising that democracies have failed them and future generations to come on issue like climate change, jobs and skills and wellbeing.
 Part of this problem may be that our education system does not provide enough support to young people to help them understand and engage with democratic systems or processes.
 The holistic nature of the new curriculum provides an opportunity to address this but teachers and learners must be supported to find creative ways to.
 This programme is a way of doing exactly that” Sophie Howe, Future Generations Commissioner for Wales

-Young people interviewed, surveyed, focus grouped and contracted as young co-creators with were all, without exception, keen to understand our democracy and frustrated that they didn’t.
+All the young people interviewed, surveyed, focus grouped and contracted as young co-creators were all, without exception, keen to understand our democracy and frustrated that they didn’t.

 “Why weren’t we taught this at school?” was the constant refrain.